Skip navigation

 Some health benefits begin almost immediately.
 Every week, month, and year without tobacco further improves your health.

-• Within 20 minutes of quitting: Your blood pressure and heart rate drop to normal.
+• Within a few minutes of quitting: Your blood pressure and heart rate drops.

-• Within 12 hours of quitting: Your blood carbon monoxide level drops to normal.
+• Within 24 hours to a few days of quitting: Your blood carbon monoxide level drops to normal and so does your blood nicotine levels.

 • Within 2 weeks to 3 months of quitting: Your circulation improves and your lung function increases.

-• Within 1 year of quitting: Your risk of coronary heart disease is half that of someone still using tobacco.
+• Within 1 to 2 years of quitting: Your risk of coronary heart disease is half that of someone still using tobacco.
 Your heart attack risk drops dramatically.

 • Within 10 years of quitting: Your risk of dying from lung cancer is about one half that of a person who still smokes.